 Information contained in an evaluation

-The evaluation provided before the repair of an audio or audio-video device must include the following information:
+The evaluation provided must include the following information:

 - Your name and that of the repair person;

-- A description of the device to be repaired;
+- A description of the small appliance to be repaired;

 - Details about the repair that must be done and its costs;